Background pattern

 These include:

-• phenytoin, to treatepilepsy.
+• phenytoin, used to treat epilepsy.

-Inform your doctorif you are taking phenytoin.
+Tell your doctorif you are taking phenytoin.
 Your doctor may need to monitor you while you are taking Kivexa.

-Inform your doctorif you are taking methadone.
+Tellyour doctorif you are taking methadone.

-Inform your doctor or pharmacistif you are being treated with any of these.
+Tell your doctor or pharmacistif you are being treated with any of these.

 Pregnancy

-Driving and operating machinery
+Driving and using machines

-3. How to Take Kivexa
+3. How to take Kivexa

-The recommended dose of Kivexa for adults, adolescents, and children weighing at least 25 kg or more, is one tablet once a day.
+The recommended dose of Kivexa for adults, adolescents and children weighing at least 25 kg or more is one tablet once a day.

-Swallow the tablets whole with a little water.
+Swallow the tablets whole, with a little water.
 Kivexa can be taken with or without food.

-Maintain regular contact with your doctor
+Keep in regular contact with your doctor

 If you take more Kivexa than youshould